Archaic-Atom/JackFramework/README.md

 ![cuDnn 7.3.6](https://img.shields.io/badge/cudnn-7.3.6-green.svg?style=plastic)
 ![License MIT](https://img.shields.io/badge/license-MIT-green.svg?style=plastic)

->This is a training framework based on pythorch, if you have any question please send an e-mail to raoxi36@foxmail.com
+>This is a training framework based on pythorch, which is used to rapidly build the model, without caring about the training process (such as DDP or DP, Tensorboard, et al.).
+The demo for use can be find in FrameworkTemplate (https://github.com/Archaic-Atom/FrameworkTemplate). if you have any questions, please send an e-mail to raoxi36@foxmail.com

 ---
 #### 0. Software Environment